 Starting at 1st level, your patron grants you some of its undead resistance.
 When you are hit by an attack that does acid, cold, fire, lightning, necrotic, poison, or thunder damage, you can use your reaction to grant yourself resistance to that type of damage until the end of your next turn, including against the triggering attack.
 You cannot use your ghostly resistance again until you complete a short rest.

 Starting at 6th level, you gain the ability to become ghost-like.
 As a bonus action, you take on a ghostly form: until the start of your next turn, you can move through creatures and objects as if they were difficult terrain, and your movement does not provoke opportunity attacks.
-While ghost-like, you gain resistance to acid, cold, fire, lightning, necrotic, poison, and thunder damage, as well as bludgeoning, piercing, and slashing from nonmagical attacks.
+While ghost-like, you gain resistance to all elemental damage, as well as bludgeoning, piercing, and slashing from nonmagical attacks.
 You take 1d10 force damage and are shunted into the nearest unoccupied space if you end your movement inside an object.
 You cannot use your ghostly movement again until you complete a short or long rest.

 Starting at 10th level, as an action, you can take on the terrifying visage of your patron.
 Each non-undead enemy within 60 feet of you and that can see you must make a Wisdom saving throw against your warlock spell save DC or be frightened of you for 1 minute.
 If a creature fails the save by 5 or more, it is paralyzed for 1 minute as well.
 A frightened or paralyzed target can repeat the saving throw at the end of each of its turns, ending both conditions on a success.
 If a target's saving throw is successful or either effect ends for it, the target is immune to your terrifying visage for the next 24 hours.
 You cannot use your terrifying visage again until you complete a long rest.